venenux/alpine-wiki/tutorials/alpine-howto-qemu-emulation.md

 The adition this time is the `-enable-kvm` parameter that will bring improved performance, becouse will use direc hardware of the host machine.

-> Warning: here we previously configure the program,
+> Warning: here we cannot see much more cos we dont pass enought arguments, check usage in sections below

 #### running the qemu without the kvm support